mgelbart/magnum-opiate/README.md

 At the specified location they found an abandoned hut.
 Outside the hut was a flagpole.
 On the flagpole was a pair of American flag underpants.
 They were clean.
 Rowlend sighed in relief and entered the hut using the security code provided in Neil's instructions.
 His predecessors had certainly gone to a lot of trouble to hide their deception.

-Rowlend and Neil entered the hut.
 Within, they found 3 doors, each one with a live goat behind it.
 Rowlend was surprised.
 He figured that the probability of seeing such a thing here, on the moon and without water or an oxygen supply, could not be more than 1/3.
 Neil, a bumbling optimist, foolishly put the figure at 1/2.

 Aside from the doors, the room contained a large red button.
 Above the button was a sign with _WARNING: RED BUTTON BELOW_ written in large block letters.
 Rowlend pressed the button.
 After about 15 minutes, a hologram appeared.
 It took the shape of a middle-aged government official wearing a fairly tattered space suit.
 The hologram spoke: